-The 'Sensitivity' of designated LCAs is comprehensively assessed in Appendix 14-2: LCA Assessment Tables.
+The 'Sensitivity' of designated LCAs is comprehensively assessed in Appendix 13-2: LCA Assessment Tables.
 Ireland does not currently have a standardised nationwide Landscape Character Assessment.
-As such, the LCAs included for further assessment in Chapter 14 are located in different counties and each county uses a different method, scale, hierarchy, and naming convention to represent the sensitivity of its individual LCAs.
+As such, the LCAs scoped in for assessment in Chapter 13 are located in different counties and each county uses a different method, scale, hierarchy and naming convention to represent the sensitivity of its individual LCAs.